 Google recommends and rewards sites that use responsive design.
 A mobile-friendly website ranks higher on search engine results pages.
 Adaptive design can be challenging to SEO.

 Let’s look at the pros and cons of responsive design.

 Regardless of the device type — desktop, mobile, etc. — visitors will get the same, seamless experience.
 This instills a feeling of familiarity and trust, even as they transition from one device to another.

 Because the site uses the same content across all devices, it won’t require much engineering or maintenance time.
 A responsive design will cut down on the time and effort you spend updating your site.
 You’ll have more time for essential tasks like A/B testing, marketing, customer service, and content development.

 Responsive design is easier to set up and faster to implement because you don’t need an additional mobile site.
 You can save on development, support, and maintenance costs associated with creating stand-alone mobile sites.
 Logistically, you can also organize and control all your content in one centralized location.

 Improve crawling and indexing efficiency

 For responsive websites, a single web crawler agent will crawl your page once, rather than multiple times with different crawler agents to retrieve all versions of the content.
-Responsive sites don’t need to change for mobile-first indexing, which directly improves the crawling efficiency and indirectly helps search engines index more of your site's content, keeping it appropriately fresh.
+Responsive sites directly improve the crawling efficiency and indirectly help search engines index more of your site's content, keeping it appropriately fresh.